omnes-ludunt/dfdl/README.md

 ## Dependencies

 The script should have no dependencies other than base python 3.6+.
-On mac it calls the osx-specific command `ditto` as a subprocess, which is included in every MacOS distribution.
-If a command line utility is not present consider using homebrew or another relevant package installers.
+On mac it calls osx-specific commands like `ditto` as subprocesses, which are included in all MacOS distributions.
+Regardless, if a command-line utility is not present consider using homebrew or another relevant package installer.

 ## Token Management